bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcRepresentationResource/Entities/IfcGeographicCRS/Documentation.md

 A _IfcGeographicCRS_ is a CRS that uses a three-dimensional ellipsoid surface to determine locations on the Earth.
-Any location on Earth can be referenced by a point with longitude and latitude coordinates and the height above the ellipsoid.
+Any location on Earth can be referenced by a point with longitude and latitude coordinates and the elevation above or below the ellipsoid.